spring-tips/spring-native-011x/README.md

 * (one.mov: cut everything after 13:55 ) a reactive, non-blocking http app talking to an embedded SQL DB
 * (two.mov) introducing the new AOT engine.
 You can preflight what its doing with `spring-aot:generate`. `spring.factories`. functional bean registration. it creates a version of the app without running the beans and uses that to inform the generation of hints. we run the context without starting anything.
 * (two.mov) free performance bump even on the JRE:  `-DspringAot=true`

+## TODO

-* the results are astonishing!
+* the results are astonishing! (introduce the three batch, traditional and reactive apps and then show the results -below - from running `measure.sh`)
- * look at reactive apps (rss, startup: jre, native)
- * look at batch(rss, startup: jre, native)
- * look at traditional apps with JPA/Tomcat/Actuator(rss, startup: jre, native)

 * extensibility
  * lives alongside autoconfig